Innovators representing the top ten ideas presented at NASA's first iTech Forum, December 5-8, 2016.

 InnaMed, Inc. was named a top three innovator for their "Microfluidic Blood Device Utilizing Electrochemical Sensing."
 Anup Singh holds a certificate recognizing InnaMed as a 2016 NASA iTech finalist.

-Dr. David Sinclair of Liberty BioSecurity presents on "Molecules to Safely Protect Against DNA Damage Caused by Ionizing Radiation in Space."
+Dr. David Sinclair of Liberty BioSecurity presented on "Molecules to Safely Protect Against DNA Damage Caused by Ionizing Radiation in Space."
 A panel of judges would later recognize this as one of the top three innovations for Cycle 1 (2016) of NASA iTech.